 Appointments can be made directly with the Team or by contacting your Personal Tutor who will arrange a meeting for you.
 Parents are also welcome to accompany students to meetings after School.

-During Careers and Activities Week w/c 2nd July, Year 7 students will have an opportunity to develop their employability skills and will learn about how to link possible future careers to their learning style and preferences.
+During Careers and Activities Week, Year 7 students will have an opportunity to develop their employability skills and will learn about how to link possible future careers to their learning style and preferences.

 In Year 7, students also make subject choices for GCSE and are encouraged to read our Year 7 Options Advice for guidance to support their decision-making.

-During Careers and Activities Week in July, students have the opportunity to conduct further careers exploration by visiting an employer and start to understand which skills are required for specific jobs.
+During Careers and Activities Week, students have the opportunity to conduct further careers exploration by visiting an employer and start to understand which skills are required for specific jobs.

 We also offer an optional trip to take part in a university taster day and a careers trip to Jaguar Landrover.